American Airlines Federal Credit Union Review: Award-Winning Banking Services for Individuals Affiliated with American Airlines

 American Airlines Federal Credit Union aims to meet its members’ needs.
 All of your accounts are a few clicks away, and customer service is available to assist you as needed.

 American Airlines Federal Credit Union has a Member Advocacy Center open Monday through Friday from 7 a.m. to 7 p.m.
 CST and Saturday from 7 a.m. to 5 p.m.
 CST.
 Members can call 800-533-0035 to speak to a representative.
 Live chat service is available Monday through Saturday from 8 a.m. until 5 p.m.
 CST.

 Accessibility and Branch Availability

-American Airlines Credit Union has branches available in most major airports across the U.S. Members who cannot find branches nearby also have access to nearly 30,000 ATMs and over 5,600 shared branches through the CO-OP Shared Branch and ATM networks.
+American Airlines Federal Credit Union has branches available in most major airports across the United States.
+Members who cannot find branches nearby also have access to nearly 30,000 ATMs and more than 5,600 shared branches through the CO-OP ATM and Shared Branch networks.

 Mobile and Digital Experience

 With the American Airlines Federal Credit Union mobile app, members can access their accounts from the palms of their hands.
 They can view balances, transfer funds and manage their debit cards directly in the app.
 Both fingerprint sign-in and facial recognition are available.
 Here’s the current ratings from users and where you can download the app.

 The limited number of physical branches can make banking a challenge if you don’t live near one.
 However, you can take care of most transactions through the mobile app and website, so you don’t need a nearby branch.